 "Easy Is Complex, Simple Is Hard"

-The Swift team has an advantage here just by starting fresh.
+One reason to start fresh with a new language is to rethink assumptions.
 New features can be grafted onto an established language, but it's difficult to remove anything that a lot of legacy code depends on.
 As features accumulate, even if they're useful, the language as a whole loses consistency and focus (C++ epitomizes this tendency).
 In a way, good programming languages can't please everyone—not if simplicity is valued at more than a surface level.

 In the meantime, Swift is still an interesting and fun language to play around with—and the foundations are in place for some promising future developments.